 "light boat propelled by hand-held paddle or paddles," 1550s, originally in a West Indian context, from Spanish canoa, a word used by Columbus, from Arawakan (Haiti) canaoua.
 Extended to rough-made or dugout boats generally.
 Early variants in English included cano, canow, canoa, etc., before spelling settled down 18c.
-The American phrase paddle (one's) own canoe "make one's way in life" is attested by 1854.
+To paddle one's (own) canoe "do for oneself make one's way by one's own exertions," is from 1828, American English.

 THEY have a very expressive term at the West, in speaking of a man who would be the architect of his own fortune, that he must paddle his own canoe. ["Harper's New Monthly Magazine," May 1854]